-Benefits Of Buying A Home Now Rather Than Delaying
+Benefits of Buying a Home Now Rather Than To Delay and Rent

-When asked, I’ve always given measured, logical answers; paying rent vs. a mortgage payment, writing off the interest on your taxes, it’s a good investment, etc.
+Home sales has pulled back due to high rates.
+When rates drop, home prices is expected to surge again.
+Another positive news is the launch of non-QM loans.
+There is no waiting period after bankruptcy and housing event to qualify for non-QM loans.
+When asked, I’ve always given measured, logical answers; paying rent vs. a mortgage payment, writing off the interest on taxes, it’s a good investment, etc.

 Benefits Of Buying A Home & Reasons To Purchase Now